5 Body Signs of Nutritional Deficiencies

 - Zinc: The role involving zinc’s therapeutic effects on oral health is unclear but is an important mineral essential for a healthy immune response and prevention of complications to tongue

-These symptoms are often associated with vegetarians who do not consume enough essential nutrients through diet because animal products contain many of the fat soluble vitamins needed to maintain oral health (1).
+These symptoms of nutritional deficiencies are often associated with vegetarians who do not consume enough essential nutrients through diet because animal products contain many of the fat soluble vitamins needed to maintain oral health (1).

-Individuals also susceptible to a vitamin deficiency in which symptoms manifest in the oral cavity include people with gastrointestinal diseases, thyroiditis, autoimmune disorders, and people who consume proton inhibitor medications (3).
+Individuals also susceptible to nutritional deficiencies in which symptoms manifest in the oral cavity include people with gastrointestinal diseases, thyroiditis, autoimmune disorders, and people who consume proton inhibitor medications (3).

 Common vitamin and minerals associated with poor oral health include a complex of B vitamins including riboflavin (B2), B12 and niacin (B3) as well as minerals like iron and zinc.
-The effects of a deficiency for each nutrient listed above can result in the following problems: (1, 2, 3, 4, 5)
+The effects of nutritional deficiencies for each nutrient listed above can result in the following problems: (1, 2, 3, 4, 5)

 - Vitamin A & D: Deficiency results in thinning enamel